 With the modernization of China, the thirst for the Truth is ever-growing, pastors must continue to equip themselves in order to quench that thirst

-In response, Barnabas & Partners has been organizing seminars which are open to participants from all the house church movements.
+In response, B&P has been organizing seminars which are open to participants from all the church movements.
 At these events they can strengthen their ties with one another and work toward the goal of being one body serving God in China.
-In sponsoring these events, Barnabas & Partners collaborates with a number of western ministries to give the Chinese access to previously unavailable biblical perspectives and materials that can help strengthen them in the Lord.
+In sponsoring these events, B&P collaborates with a number of western ministries to give the Chinese access to previously unavailable biblical perspectives and materials that can help strengthen them in the Lord.

 It is our goal at these seminars to bring in knowledgeable teachers who can speak from experience to offer solutions, insight, and

 spiritual encouragement to our Chinese brothers and sisters.
 The topics of these seminars have covered a variety of Church issues; including sports ministry, general leadership training, organic farming in ministry, apologetics, theological training, cross-cultural ministry, marriage counselling, missions, and more.
 These seminars also provide wonderful opportunities for the Chinese leaders to get a break from their busy ministry lives while they worship, network, pray, and learn with like-hearted believers who have similar callings and have faced similar struggles.